GMSteuart/lab2/README.md

 - There is no flash messages to the user on the screen of backend processes
 - Quickly going through the map may prevent from the next place loading on screen, but the player on the the backend will still have been updated
+- Passwords are stored in plain text (yes, this is bad but fine for the project)

 APIs:
 cookies - https://github.com/expressjs/cookies